AnSyn/imagery-implementation/README.md

 export class AppModule {
 }
 ```
-this will tell our app to use OpenLayers map with our Imagery component
+This will tell our app to use OpenLayers map with our Imagery component
 <!-- @TODO: add link for the wiki for more details -->
-####Step-2
+#### Step-2
 Create a sample setting file `IMAGERRY_SETTING.ts` inside your root file
 <!-- @TODO: add link for the wiki for more details -->
 ```typescript